 1-80 of 131

 Let’s look at how oil is extracted from flax seeds.
 To begin with, the seeds need to be removed from the flax plant and then dried.
 Once the water has been removed from the seeds by the drying process, it is pressed.
-In the past, this was done using only rudimentary tools, but now there are tools that automatically press the seeds and collect the soil that comes out of the seeds.
-The oil can be directly mixed with dry pigments, any material that might give colour to the paint.
-Some add other ingredients like beeswax to alter the consistency of the oil.
+In the past, this was done using rudimentary tools, with the advancement in technologies, there are now tools which automatically press the seeds and collect the oil that comes out of the seeds.
+The extracted oil is then mixed with dry pigments - the colouring ingredient.
+Some manufacturers will add other ingredients like beeswax to alter the consistency of the oil.
 It’s the quality of the pigment, and the unique recipes used that separate the cheapest oils you’ll find on store shelves from the incredibly expensive mixtures that need to be kept under lock and key.

 Because oil was considered the gold standard of painting mediums for so long you can point to almost any famous painting and chances are it will have been made using oil paint.
 The most famous oil painting is probably also the most famous painting of all time, Leonardo da Vinci’s “Mona Lisa.”
 This painting has transcended the realm of most art and has become an icon that represents the very idea of art.
 Other famous oil paintings include Vincent van Gogh’s “The Starry Night,” Georges-Pierre Seurat ’s “A Sunday Afternoon on the Island of La Grande Jatte,” and Grant Wood’s “American Gothic.”